cpierceworld/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Here is an example of an original image and an augmented image:

-![alt text][image3]
+![alt text][transform_image]

-The difference between the original data set and the augmented data set is the following ...
+However, in the end, I found that adding the augmented data to the trainig set actually _decreased_ accuraacy in the end, so I ended up not using the generated images.

 #### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.